 Compressed pixel data shall be encoded using the Media Types as described in Table 6.5-1 WADO-RS Media Type Mapping to Transfer Syntax UID using the media types and transfer syntaxes specified in Table 6.1.1.8-3b.

 .
-Media Ttypes corresponding to several DICOM Transfer Syntax UIDs may require a transfer-syntax parameter to disambiguate the request.
+Media Ttypes corresponding to several DICOM Transfer Syntax UIDs may require a transfer-syntax parameter to disambiguate the requestconvey the Transfer Syntax the compressed pixel data is encoded in.

 HTTP Request The request header field Content-Type is used in the header lines by the client in an HTTP/1.1 transaction to indicate the media type of data being sent to the Service the payload.
 All lines are RFC822 or RFC7230 format headers.
 All HTTP header fields whose use is not defined by STOW-RS shall have the meaning defined by the HTTP standard.